-Our ground breaking research on inbound leads revealed best practices to responding to marketing generated leads, like how fast you should respond, what’s the best time or day of the week to contact leads– and more importantly, how many times should you attempt to contact prospects before giving up.
+Our groundbreaking research on inbound leads revealed best practices for responding to marketing generated leads, like how fast you should respond, what’s the best time or day of the week to contact leads — and more importantly, how many times should you attempt to contact prospects before giving up.

 Our study was created in collaboration with Dr. James B. Oldroyd, a professor at the Sloan School of Management at the Massachusetts Institute of Technology.
-The topic has lead to a Harvard Business Review article, Inc. Article, and countless others.
-It has been downloaded over eighty thousand times, and has initiated the Lead Response Management Industry.
+The topic has led to a Harvard Business Review article, Inc. article, and countless others.
+It has been downloaded over 80, 000 times, and has initiated the Lead Response Management Industry.

 So, are sales reps following best practices in lead response management?
 See for yourself.

 Lead Management Best Practices